USA TODAY Sports. Pictured: Tua Tagovailoa and Will Grier

 I wrote yesterday about how the Tide’s price to win the College Football Playoff was dropping rapidly; and on one offshore site, it got to about -250 before moving to -130 (close to where the rest of the market has them).

 Alabama’s quarterback, Tua Tagovailoa, is also a part of that phenomenon.
-He’s now -135 at 5Dimes to win the Heisman Trophy.
+He’s now -135 to win the Heisman Trophy.

 While Alabama still has all of its work ahead of it to make the playoff (with games against LSU, Mississippi State and Auburn before a possible SEC title game with Georgia), Tua’s body of work just needs to keep growing against ANY opponent.